- 1 Goal

 - A new location is available on the board: Merchant.
 2 people are needed to use this place.
 When using, increase the merchant level by 2 and gain 2 jewelry.

 - Once per round, for buying a card or a building, players can trade resources or jewelry to receive one or two resources or jewelry, depending on their levels.
-However, a player cannot trade if he is on space 0.
+However, a player cannot trade if they are on space 0.

 - The rules for Hunting Grounds has changed: for each full 2, 1 food or 1 jewelry can be taken.